 There are several ways to deliver oxygen to a baby.
 Which method is used depends on how much oxygen is needed and whether the baby needs a breathing machine.
 The baby must be able to breathe without assistance to use the first three types of oxygen therapy described below.

 A thin, soft, plastic tube called a nasal cannula may be used instead of a hood.
 This tube has soft prongs that gently fit into the baby's nose.
 Oxygen flows through the tube, but small amounts escape on the sides, so the amount of oxygen provided is not always received by the baby.

 Finally, a breathing machine, or ventilator, may be needed to deliver increased oxygen and breathe for the baby.
-A ventilator can give CPAP alone with nasal prongs, but can also deliver breaths to the baby if the baby is too weak, tired, or sick to breathe.
+A ventilator can give CPAP alone as described above, but can also deliver breaths to the baby if the baby is too weak, tired, or sick to breathe.
 In this case, the oxygen flows through a tube placed down the baby's windpipe.
 The baby usually receives close to the amount of oxygen being administered.

 WHAT ARE THE RISKS OF OXYGEN?

 Too much or too little oxygen can be harmful.
 If the cells in the body get too little oxygen, energy production decreases.
 With too little energy, cells may not work well and may die.
 Your baby may not grow properly.
 Many of the developing organs, including the brain and heart, may be injured.

 Too much oxygen can also cause injury.
 Breathing too much oxygen can damage the lung.
 For babies who are born very prematurely, too much oxygen in the blood may also lead to problems in the brain and eye.
 Babies with certain heart conditions may also need lower levels of oxygen in the blood.